A Good Clean Fight: Plot summary

 A Good Clean Fight is set in North Africa in the spring of 1942.
-The British 8th Army is fighting against Axis forces advancing across Libya towards Egypt.
+The Eighth Army is fighting against Axis forces advancing across Libya towards Egypt.
 Captain Lampard of the British SAS has led a motorised patrol across the inland ‘sand seas’ to penetrate deep behind German lines.
 Lampard is a brave officer but he has a serious flaw, a tendency to be overly reckless and to bite off more than he can chew.
-Infiltrating a German Luftwaffe base at Barce, Lampard's patrol destroy dozens of aircraft without a single casualty.
+Infiltrating a German Luftwaffe base at Barce, Lampard's patrol destroy dozens of aircraft without a casualty.
 They also capture a Luftwaffe intelligence officer, Major Paul Schramm.
 Whilst the patrol are hiding from a German plane, Schramm escapes on foot.
 Lampard sends Corporal Harris out after him but by sheer fluke, Schramm manages to kill his pursuer.
-The Major makes it back to Barce and he takes off as a passenger in a Fieseler Fi 156 Storch to search for the SAS patrol.
+The major makes it back to Barce and he takes off as a passenger in a Fieseler Fi 156 Storch to search for the SAS patrol.
 They find Lampard's force but the SAS soldiers damage the plane with gunfire, forcing it to crash-land, leaving Schramm injured.
-Lampard, disregarding warnings from his men, brings his patrol close to a known enemy base.
-They are fired upon by Italian troops, killing one of Lampard's men.
+Lampard, disregarding warnings from his men, brings his patrol close to an enemy base.
+They are fired upon by Italian troops, and one of Lampard's men is killed.

 The patrol enjoys a break in Cairo.
 Lampard indulges in a favourite pastime of seducing the wives of officers who have recently been killed.
-Whilst bedding one widow, an Australian officer who is another of her lovers enters the apartment and in the ensuing confrontation, Lampard kills him.
+Whilst he is bedding one widow, an Australian officer who is another of her lovers enters the apartment and in the ensuing confrontation, Lampard kills him.
 Anxious to avoid the repercussions for this act and for the errors he made on the previous patrol, Lampard eagerly volunteers to lead his men out on another sortie into the desert.

-Meanwhile, RAF Hornet Squadron arrives in Egypt under the command of New Zealander 'Fanny' Barton, a veteran of the Battles of France and Britain.
+Hornet Squadron arrives in Egypt under the command of New Zealander 'Fanny' Barton, a veteran of the Battles of France and Britain.
 Since 1940, Barton has become ruthlessly ambitious.
-Amongst his pilots are 'Pip' Patterson, another veteran, but who, unlike Barton, is war-weary.
+Amongst his pilots are 'Pip' Patterson, another veteran but who, unlike Barton, is war-weary.
 Adjutant Kellaway and Intelligence Officer 'Skull' Skelton are also present.
-Barton, eager to make a name for himself, proposes to take Hornet Squadron, equipped with US-built Curtiss Tomahawks, out to a forward airstrip LG-181 and commence a campaign of low-level strafing attacks on enemy targets designed to provoke and draw the Luftwaffe into battle.
-The plan is approved.
+Barton, eager to make a name for himself, proposes to take Hornet Squadron, equipped with US-built Curtiss Tomahawks, out to a forward airstrip LG-181 and commence a campaign of low-level strafing attacks on enemy targets designed to provoke the Luftwaffe into battle; the plan is approved.

-In Cairo, two war correspondents, Lester and Malpacket, ill-equipped to cope with the desert, are desperate for a news story that will give them a big scoop and entertain the readers back home.
+In Cairo, two war correspondents, Lester and Malpacket, ill-equipped to cope with the desert, are desperate for a news story that will give them a scoop.